 I’ve seen folks say that if you can do a 5K right now, then 8 weeks later you should be ready for a half marathon.

-So if you want a how to run a half with no training or in just a few weeks plan…probably gonna need to look elsewhere.
+So if you want a how to run a half with no training or in just a few weeks plan…probably gonna need to look to a different running coach.

 My plan is designed to help you make running a habit in a sustainable and safe way.
 We’ll gradually increase your mileage and amp up the training to get you all ready for the half marathon.